CURRICULUM VITAE

 Northwestern University Medical School, The Mentally Ill Offender

-Appeared before the Illinois Supreme Court Special Committee on Capital Litigation and proposed that Illinois adopt a new rule for the conduct of prosecutors based on the ABA standard that: “it is the duty of the prosecutor to do justice, not merely to convict”.
+Appeared before the Illinois Supreme Court Special Committee on Capital Litigation and proposed that Illinois adopt a new rule for the conduct of prosecutors based on the ABA standard that: “it is the duty of the prosecutor to seek justice, not merely to convict.”
 The proposal was adopted by the full court and became law effective March, 2001.

-In October, 1994, appeared on a Faculty Council Debate, televised by WYCC, the City College of Chicago channel, proposed and defended the position that the City Colleges teach the Great Books.
+In October, 1994, appeared on a Faculty Council Debate, televised by WYCC, the City Colleges of Chicago channel, proposed and defended the position that the City Colleges teach the Great Books.

-In 1996, initiated a non-credit Great Books programs at Wright College, Scholars at Wright, using professors and scholars to teach a great book to local advanced placement high school students and members of the community.
+In 1996, initiated a literature program at Wright College, Scholars at Wright, giving literary experts an opportunity to share their insights on one great book per semester to Wright College students, local advanced placement high school students and members of the community.